 The Community Support Worker program provides culturally appropriate holistic prevention and intervention support to urban Indigenous individuals and families impacted by Fetal Alcohol Spectrum Disorder (FASD).

-The goal of the program is to provide tools to support individuals with independence in all aspects of life including (physical, mental, emotional and spiritual) while also providing secondary holistic supports to caregivers.
+The goal of the program is to provide tools to support individuals with independence in all aspects of life including (physical, mental, emotional and spiritual) while also providing secondary wholistic supports to caregivers.

 - Increase awareness of the risks associated with alcohol/drug consumption during pregnancy and while breastfeeding; as well as FASD prevention, impacts and healthy sexuality in youth.